A Linguistic description of Pearl Lagoon Basin Miskitu. 2021-2023.

 The work has been done with PLM speakers in London, together with Dr Mark Jamieson, a social anthropologist at University of East London who speaks PLM fluently and who is thoroughly familiar with the area, called La Cuenca (Spanish for ‘the bowl’), where it is spoken.
 PLM is an endangered language, and the account will be the first published record.

 Can music boost the acquisition of L2 pronunciation?
-An exploratory study
+An exploratory study.
+2023-Present

-Grant holder: Helena Arenas Ramirez, GTA/PhD student, whose research project starting in October 2023 is supervised by Dr Karen Ludke and Dr Imogen Marcus.
+Grant holder: Helena Arenas Ramirez, GTA/PhD student, whose research project starting in October 2023 is supervised by Dr Karen Ludke (The Language Centre), Dr Imogen Marcus (English Language) and Dr Rebecca Frost (Psychology).

 This project investigates if music can contribute to the acquisition of the pronunciation of a new language, including individual phonemes and suprasegmental aspects (namely stress, intonation, and rhythm).
 By comparing the impact of pronunciation instruction with and without music on L2 speech production and perception, it aims to contribute to a field of research that has not always received much attention in the literature.
 Its findings will be discussed within the framework of pedagogical approaches to pronunciation teaching and will potentially inform the effect of different pronunciation features on learners’ L2 intelligibility and comprehensibility.

-Music in the foreign language classroom: A survey of teachers’ opinions and practice
+Music in the foreign language classroom: A survey of teachers’ opinions and practice.
+2024.

-This project extends Dr Karen Ludke’s previous research about singing and foreign language learning (Ludke, Ferreira & Overy, 2014).
+PI: Dr Karen Ludke.
+This project extends Dr Ludke’s previous research about singing and foreign language learning (Ludke, Ferreira & Overy, 2014).
 This experimental study with undergraduate student participants investigates the potential benefits of a ‘listen-and-sing’ (vs. speaking or rhythmic speaking) learning procedure when learning phrases in an unfamiliar tone language (Mandarin).